Lincoln Research House

 The Lincoln Research House is a mid-century modern residence located in the Highland Meadows neighborhood of Dallas, Texas.
-Constructed in 1952 as the first home in the Mediterranean Gardens subdivision, it was designed as a research prototype to optimize indoor climate control and promote sustainable living in the hot, humid environment of North Texas.
-The house has been recognized for its pioneering bioclimatic design principles and was featured in the 2025 "Preserving Tomorrow" exhibition at the Dallas Architecture and Design Exchange (AD EX).
+Constructed in 1952 as the first home in the Mediterranean Gardens subdivision, it was designed as a research prototype to investigate climate-responsive residential design for the hot, humid climate of North Texas.
+The house has been recognized for its early bioclimatic design principles and was featured in the 2025 "Preserving Tomorrow" exhibition at the Dallas Architecture and Design Exchange (AD EX).
 Its architectural and research legacy has been cited in academic works, including Daniel A. Barber's study of climate-responsive modernism.

 History

 The home was commissioned by Dallas developer J.P.
 Travis II as a "house of tomorrow" to demonstrate new principles in climate-adaptive architecture.
-It was designed by architect Walter W. Ahlschlager, whose notable works include the Peabody Hotel in Memphis, and the Medinah Athletic Club (now the InterContinental Chicago) in Chicago, both recognized for their innovative design.
-The project also involved Victor Olgyay and Aladar Olgyay, pioneering figures in bioclimatic design, who conducted research on passive cooling, solar orientation, and ventilation strategies.
+It was designed by architect Walter W. Ahlschlager, whose notable works include the Peabody Hotel in Memphis, and the Medinah Athletic Club (now the InterContinental Chicago) in Chicago, both recognized for their modern design.
+The project also involved Victor Olgyay and Aladar Olgyay, researchers in bioclimatic design, conducting research on passive cooling, solar orientation, and ventilation strategies.
 Completed in 1952, it served both as a residence and living laboratory for the Engineering Development Corporation.